Cognigy/Documentation/docs/en/docs/live-agent/reports.md

 ### Resolution Time
 <div class="divider"></div>
-Click on Resolution Time tab in Reports.
+Click on the Resolution Time tab in Reports.
 The graph will show the average number of hours taken to resolve a particular conversation with a customer.
-On pointing the mouse to a particular graph of the day, the average number of hours taken for resolving conversations for that particular day can be found out.
+On pointing the mouse to a specific chart of the day, the average number of hours taken for determining conversations for that particular day can be found out.

 <figure>
 <img src="{{config.site_url}}assets/img/LA-reports-resolution-time.png" width="100%" alt="Resolution Time Report Screen" />